steffenschmitt1/MDSD/README.md

 - Refactors.txt is an artifact needed from ex01

 Branches:
 There are snapshots of every exercise in its finished state.
-These are namex exXX_finish
+These are namex exXX_finish.
+(For exercise 4 the latest version is in ex05_finish.)